Benefrancis/face-detection/README.md

 # Welcome to Benezinho 🔍🤓👍🏽 Face Detection with OpenCV: 4.7.0

-A área de Computer Vision cresceu muito nos últimos anos a biblioteca OpenCV é uma das mais utilizadas.
-Neste projeto demosntro como fazer reconhecimento facial com OpenCV utilizando apenas softwares livres.
+The field of Computer Vision has grown a lot in recent years and the OpenCV library is one of the most widely used.
+In this project I demonstrate how to do facial recognition with OpenCV using only free software.

-### Introdução
+### Introduction

-OpenCV, originalmente, desenvolvida pela Intel, em 2000, é uma biblioteca multiplataforma, totalmente livre ao uso acadêmico e comercial, para o desenvolvimento de aplicativos na área de Visão computacional, bastando seguir o modelo de licença BSD Intel.
+OpenCV, originally developed by Intel in 2000, is a multiplatform library, completely free for academic and commercial use, for the development of applications in the field of Computer Vision, simply by following the BSD Intel license model.

-### Exemplos
+### Examples

-#### Antes:
+#### Before: